Santiago, Ilocos Sur

-Santiago Cove is dubbed as the "Boracay of Ilocos Sur" because of its white sands.
+The town was named in honor of Saint James (Santiago).
+One of the town's attractions, Santiago Cove, is dubbed as the "Boracay of Ilocos Sur" because of its white sand.

-Etymology

-The town got its name from Saint James which in Spanish means Santiago.

 History

-As soon the Spaniards colonized the Philippines, Spain sent missionaries to spread Christianity, on of heir purposes in their colonization.
-Christianity was then spread throughout the Philipiines.
-The Spaniards organized group's called pueblos and divided these into sitios for easier proselytization and evangelization.
-From then on, the pueblo built tribunals for the Spanish government and churches and converts for the missionaries to live.
+As soon as the Spaniards colonized the Philippines, Spain sent missionaries to proselytize Christianity, one of their purposes for colonization.
+Christianity then spread throughout the Philippines.
+The Spaniards established settlements called pueblos and divided these into sitios for easier proselytization and evangelization.
+From then on, tribunals were built for the Spanish government, and churches and convents were constructed for the missionaries to live.

-Because the Muslim were the champions of Islamic religion and because they considered war as an occupation and piracy as a hobby, they raided Christian pueblos along China Seacoast of the Philippines.

 In June 1578, Spain started the Moro Wars in Jolo.
-This aggressive act marked the beginning of a long, bloody conflict between Spaniards and the Moros.
-In 1602, Spain sent punitive expeditions to Zamboanga, Cotabato and other places to curb the rising tide of Moro depredations.
-In were built along the seacoasts from Mindanao to Luzon.
+This aggressive act marked the beginning of a long, bloody conflict between Spaniards and the Moros in the Philippines.
+In 1602, Spain sent punitive expeditions to Zamboanga, Cotabato, and other places to curb the rising tide of Moro depredations.
+Numerous watchtowers were built along the seacoasts from Mindanao to Luzon.
 Armed galleys and frigates patrolled the sea-lanes.
 The Moros stopped the raids for a while.

 The Moros renewed their piratical forays.
 In 1717, they swept the Visayan Islands and attacked Aparri and Northern Luzon.
-According to an old resident, Moro pirates entered the pueblo known today as Santiago in their return to Jolo.
+According to an old resident, Moro pirates entered the pueblo known today as Santiago prior to their return to Jolo.
 Guards in the watchtowers sounded their trumpets warning all the people of the pueblo of the arrival of the pirates.
-The church bells also rang alarming the people that pirates are fast approaching the shore.
+The church bells also rang alarming the people that pirates were fast approaching the shore.
 The people rushed and got their available arms like bolos, bows and arrows and fought the pirates boldly.
-Sporadic battles ensued.
-These lasted for few hours.
-As the battle went on, the missionaries stations=greater which they bought with them from Spain and held it high facing the seashore praying fervently the rosary with few people, for the safety and victory of his Christian followers, The Moros ran away and fled southward in their kumpits leaving behind their dead.
+Sporadic battles ensued for hours.

+As the battle went on, the missionaries brought forth an image of St. James the Greater which they bought with them from Spain, and held it high to face the seashore - praying the rosary fervently for the safety and victory of his Christian followers, The Moros retreated and fled southward in their kumpits leaving behind their dead.
 After the battle, a solemn mass was held in the church.
-The missionary told the people that due the great intercession and miraculous protection of the image of St. James the Greater from the Moro Pirates, this pueblo was saved and in his honor, this town was named Santiago (Spanish for Saint James).
+The missionaries told the people that due to the great intercession and miraculous protection of the image of St. James the Greater from the Moro Pirates, this pueblo was saved and in his honor, this town was named Santiago (Spanish for Saint James).